cilium/cilium/Documentation/cmdref/cilium-operator.md

       --aws-enable-prefix-delegation              Allows operator to allocate prefixes to ENIs instead of individual IP addresses
       --aws-instance-limit-mapping map            Add or overwrite mappings of AWS instance limit in the form of {"AWS instance type": "Maximum Network Interfaces","IPv4 Addresses per Interface","IPv6 Addresses per Interface"}. cli example: --aws-instance-limit-mapping=a1.medium=2,4,4 --aws-instance-limit-mapping=a2.somecustomflavor=4,5,6 configmap example: {"a1.medium": "2,4,4", "a2.somecustomflavor": "4,5,6"}
       --aws-release-excess-ips                    Enable releasing excess free IP addresses from AWS ENI.
-      --azure-resource-group string               Resource group to use for Azure IPAM --azure-subscription-id string              Subscription ID to access Azure API --azure-use-primary-address                 Use Azure IP address from interface's primary IPConfigurations (default true)
+      --aws-use-primary-address                   Allows for using primary address of the ENI for allocations on the node --azure-resource-group string               Resource group to use for Azure IPAM --azure-subscription-id string              Subscription ID to access Azure API --azure-use-primary-address                 Use Azure IP address from interface's primary IPConfigurations (default true)